Ctrl-Mota/EXPO_APP_TEMPLATE/README.md

-# React Native School Expo Template
+# React Native Ctrl-Mota Expo Template

 A simple Expo template with the following features: